Why Does my Discharge Smell Bad - All Possible Reasons

 If the smell is extremely strong and none of these explain why, could it be possible that you have forgotten a tampon inside?

 What to do if my discharge smells bad

 The best thing to do in these cases is to visit a gynecologist as soon as possible so he/she can confirm what the underlying problem is.
 Do not try to get rid of the bad smell in your discharge by thinking it will go away with soap or other products (especially not douches).

 If you want a quick remedy, which will only be helpful if the underlying cause is a pH imbalance, is to take probiotics and to clean the external area of your vagina with specific pH neutral soap.

-If you'd like to read similar articles to Why Does my Discharge Smell Bad - All Possible Reasons, we recommend you browse around our Family health category.
+If you want to read similar articles to Why Does my Discharge Smell Bad - All Possible Reasons, we recommend you visit our Family health category.

 - A bleach-like smell may be caused by the use of certain lubricant during sexual intercourse.
 You should not worry about this type of smell if it does not persist.